Vladimir Guerrero: Texas Rangers

 On January 11, 2010, Guerrero signed a one-year, $5.5 million deal with incentives and a 2011 option with the Texas Rangers.

 He broke up a no-hitter by Shaun Marcum in the seventh inning of the Opening Day game against the Toronto Blue Jays on April 5, 2010.

-On May 6, 2010, Guerrero hit two home runs versus the Kansas City Royals to secure a 13–12 win.
-On May 13, 2010, Guerrero's walk off line drive to left field won the final game of a three-game series against the Oakland Athletics in the bottom of the 12th.
-On May 25, 2010, he hit two more home runs to secure another win over the Kansas City Royals.
-On June 30, 2010, against his former team, the Los Angeles Angels of Anaheim, Guerrero hit two home runs and went 4-for-4 with 5 RBIs.
+On May 6, Guerrero hit two home runs against the Kansas City Royals to secure a 13–12 win.
+On May 13, Guerrero's walk-off line drive to left field won the final game of a three-game series against the Oakland Athletics in the bottom of the 12th.
+On May 25, he hit two more home runs to secure another win over the Royals.
+On June 30, against his former Angels, Guerrero hit two home runs and went 4-for-4 with 5 RBIs.

 Guerrero wound up appearing in 152 games with a batting average of .300, 29 home runs and 115 RBIs.
-He earned a Silver Slugger Award in the regular season for a Texas Rangers club that wound up winning its division and ultimately, the first pennant in Rangers history.
-He also won the Edgar Martínez Award and earned his ninth invitation to the All-Star Game.
-On October 22, 2010, Guerrero drove in 3 runs during game 6 of the American League Championship Series against the New York Yankees, capturing the first American League pennant for the Texas Rangers.
-In the 2010 World Series, facing the San Francisco Giants, Guerrero was the starting right fielder for Game 1 in San Francisco.
-He didn't play in Game 2 but when the series went back to Texas, he played as the designated hitter.
-He batted .071 with just one hit while driving in two runs as the Rangers lost the series in five games.
-On November 3, the Rangers declined to pick up Guerrero's 2011 option making him a free agent.
+He earned a Silver Slugger Award in the regular season for a Texas Rangers' club that wound up winning its division and the first pennant in the team's history.
+Guerrero also won the Edgar Martínez Award and earned his ninth invitation to the All-Star Game.
+On October 22, Guerrero drove in 3 runs during Game 6 of the ALCS against the New York Yankees, capturing the first American League pennant for the Rangers.
+In the 2010 World Series against the San Francisco Giants, Guerrero was the starting right fielder for Game 1 in San Francisco.
+He didn't play in Game 2, but when the series went back to Texas, he played as the designated hitter.
+Guerrero batted .071 with just one hit while driving in two runs as the Rangers lost the series in five games.
+On November 3, the Rangers declined to pick up Guerrero's 2011 option, making him a free agent.